dapr/docs/daprdocs/content/en/reference/api/configuration_api.md

 #### Query Parameters

-If no query parameters are provided, all configuration items will be returned.
+If no query parameters are provided, all configuration items are returned.
 To specifiy the keys of the configuration items to get, use one or more `key` query parameters.
 For example:

 ```